Are life insurance proceeds and IRA distributions subject to equitable distribution claims in North Carolina after a spouse’s death?

 IRA Distributions

 Individual Retirement Accounts (IRAs) also rely on beneficiary designations.
 Upon the owner’s death, the IRA custodian transfers assets to the designated beneficiary.
-Those assets bypass probate.
-If you name your spouse as beneficiary, they gain full control of the account according to IRS rules.
-If no beneficiary exists, the IRA assets pass into the estate and distribute under the will or intestate succession.
+Those assets generally bypass probate.
+If you name your spouse as beneficiary, they gain control of the account according to the account terms and applicable law.
+If no beneficiary exists, the IRA assets may pass into the estate and distribute under the will or intestate succession.

 Elective Share Rights

 A surviving spouse can claim an elective share under G.S.
 30-3.
-That right lets a spouse take up to one-third of the decedent’s estate, regardless of beneficiary designations or will provisions.
-To assert this right, the surviving spouse must file a notice in the probate proceeding within three months of the date estate administration begins.
+That right lets a spouse claim a percentage of the decedent’s Total Net Assets, regardless of beneficiary designations or will provisions.
+To assert this right, the surviving spouse must file a petition within six months after the issuance of letters testamentary or letters of administration in connection with the decedent spouse’s estate.

 2. Key Takeaways

-• Surviving spouses may use the elective share (G.S.
-30-3) to claim up to one-third of an estate.
+- Surviving spouses may use the elective share (G.S.
+30-3) to claim a statutory share of the decedent’s Total Net Assets.

 If you face questions about life insurance, IRAs, or your rights as a surviving spouse, Pierce Law Group can help.
 Our attorneys guide you through probate, beneficiary issues, and elective share claims.
 Contact us today by email at intake@piercelaw.com or call (919) 341-7055 for a consultation.